-Figure 1-1 shows a small network that has four personal computers (clients) connected by a switch and cables (circuit).
+Figure 1-1 shows a small network that has several personal computers (clients) connected through a switch and cables (circuit) and wirelessly through a wireless access point(AP).
 In this network, messages move through the switch to and from the computers.
-All computers share the same circuit and must take turns sending messages.
 The router is a special device that connects two or more networks.
-The router enables computers on this network to communicate with computers on other networks (e.g., the Internet).
+The router enables computers on this network to communicate with computers on the same network or on other networks (e.g., the Internet).

 The network in Figure 1-1 has three servers.
 Although one server can perform many functions, networks are often designed so that a separate computer is used to provide different services.
 The file server stores data and software that can be used by computers on the network.
-The print server, which is connected to a printer, manages all printing requests from the clients on the network.
 The Web server stores documents and graphics that can be accessed from any Web browser, such as Internet Explorer.
 The Web server can respond to requests from computers on this network or any computer on the Internet.
-Servers are usually personal computers (often more powerful than the other personal computers on the network) but may be minicomputers or mainframes.
+The mail server handles and delivers email over the network.
+Servers are usually personal computers (often more powerful than the other personal computers on the network) but may be mainframes too.